An elliptic proof of the splitting theorems from Lorentzian geometry: Equi-semiconcavity of the Busemann limits

 \section{Equi-semiconcavity of the Busemann limits}

 A function on a Lorentzian manifold will be called {\em linear} if its covariant Hessian vanishes.
 Our goal is to prove linearity of the Busemann function $b^+$.
-In contrast to the Riemannian setting, where the set of linear functions of slope 1 which vanish at a given point is compact, this is not the case in Lorentzian geometry, as the limits $\theta \to \pm \infty$ of the following elementary family of functions on the Minkowski $(t,x)$ plane shows:
+In contrast to the Riemannian setting, where the set of linear functions of slope 1 which vanish at a given point is compact, this is not the case in Lorentzian geometry, as the limits $\theta \to \pm \infty$ of the following elementary family of functions on the Minkowski $(t,x)$ plane show:

 This divergence is due to noncompactness of the pseudosphere, and reflects the non-uniform ellipticity of the $p$-d'Alembert operator for $p<1$.
 A similar mechanism is responsible for the poor regularity of Lorentzian Busemann functions more generally.
-However, in a neighbourhood of the line defining the Busemann function, this non-uniformity of ellipticity will be ruled out using a series of simple but subtle observations by Eschenburg \cite{Eschenburg88} and Galloway \cite{Galloway89} in case (a) and by Galloway and Horta \cite{GallowayHorta96} following Newman \cite{Newman90} in case (b), summarized in the following theorem.
+However, in a neighbourhood of the line defining the Busemann function, this non-uniformity of ellipticity will be ruled out using a series of simple but subtle observations by Eschenburg \cite{Eschenburg88} and Galloway \cite{Galloway89} {under globally hyperbolicity} (a) and by Galloway and Horta \cite{GallowayHorta96} following Newman \cite{Newman90} {under timelike geodesically completeness} (b), summarized in the following theorem.
 Here Lipschitz refers to any auxiliary Riemannian metric $\tilde g$ on $M$.
 Such an auxiliary metric plays a useful role throughout, {and can be taken to be complete on $M$ \cite{NomizuOzeki61,Geroch68}.}

 \begin{theorem}[Busemann functions are Lipschitz near the line] In an (a) globally hyperbolic or (b) timelike geodesically spacetime $M$, let $\gamma: (-\infty,\infty) \longrightarrow M$ be a complete future-directed timelike line.
 Then (i) the Busemann functions $b^+$ and $-b^-$ associated with $\gamma$ are locally Lipschitz continuous in a neighbourhood $U$ of $\gamma$.
 Given $X \subset U$ compact, there exists $R, \tilde C >0$ such that such that (ii) a maximizing timelike proper-time parameterized geodesic segment connects $x$ to $\gamma(r)$ for each pair $x\in X$ and $|r| \ge R$.
 Moreover, (iii) for $x \in X$ any such segment $\sigma$ satisfies $\dot \sigma(0) \in K_{\tilde C}(x) := \{v \in T_x M \mid |v|_g =1, |v|_{\tilde g} \le \tilde C\}$. \end{theorem}